Biggest Powerball Winners Ever

-It’s the second-largest jackpot in United States history and the largest jackpot to ever be won by a single ticket.
+At the time of her win, it was the second-largest jackpot in United States history and the largest jackpot to ever be won by a single ticket.
 Talk about lucky.

 “I had a pipedream and my pipedream has finally come true,” 53-year-old Mavis told reporters when she came forward to claim her winnings.

 Immediately after realising she was a winner, Mavis quit her job at Mercy Medical Center, a hospital in Springfield, where she had worked for over 32 years.
 “I’ve called and I’ve told them and I will not be coming back,” she said, with the same delighted grin we’d all have if we’d gotten to do the same.